 3 enforcement warrant hearings (“section 165 hearings”).

-The are seven scenarios that can result in you having to attend one of the three types of court hearing; these are:
+The are six scenarios that can result in you having to attend one of the three types of court hearing; these are:

 1 You elect to have the matter dealt with in open court;